-TERM DEFINITION Authorised Limit Level of debt set by the council that must not be exceeded.
+TERM DEFINITION Authorised limit Level of debt set by the council that must not be exceeded.
 Bond A government or public company's document undertaking to repay borrowed money usually with a fixed rate of interest.
-Borrowing Obtaining money for temporary use that has to be 3 repaid.
-Capital receipts The proceeds from the disposal of land or other assets. · Capital receipts can be used to fund new capital expenditure but cannot be used to finance revenue expenditure Cashflow Management The management of the authority's receipts and G payments to ensure the authority can meet its financial obligations.
-Counter party limits Maximum amount that the council may lend to other • institutions will vary according to size and credit rating of other intuitions.
-Credit arrangements Are defined in section 48 of the 1989 Act - they C comprise diverse forms of leases and contractual arrangements whereby authorities obtain credit other than by the borrowing of money.
-Credit ceiling The difference between the local authority's total credit - liabilities in respect of capital expenditure and the provision which has been made in respect of those liabilities.
+Borrowing Obtaining money for temporary use that has to be repaid.
+Capital receipts The proceeds from the disposal of land or other assets.
+Capital receipts can be used to fund new capital expenditure but cannot be used to finance revenue expenditure Cashflow management The management of the authority's receipts and payments to ensure the authority can meet its financial obligations.
+Counter party limits Maximum amount that the council may lend to other institutions will vary according to size and credit rating of other intuitions.
+Credit arrangements Are defined in section 48 of the 1989 Act - they comprise diverse forms of leases and contractual arrangements whereby authorities obtain credit other than by the borrowing of money.
+Credit ceiling The difference between the local authority's total credit liabilities in respect of capital expenditure and the provision which has been made in respect of those liabilities.
 Dividends Sum to be payable as interest on loan.
 Investments The employment of money with the aim of receiving a return.
 Liquidity How easily an asset including investments may be converted to cash.
-Long Term Borrowing Borrowing of money for a term greater than one year.
-Long Term Liabilities Amounts owed by the council greater than 12 months old.
+Long term borrowing Borrowing of money for a term greater than one year.
+Long term liabilities Amounts owed by the council greater than 12 months old.
 Market convention The rules and regulations by which all brokers and dealers should abide by.
 It includes standards of practice and calculation conventions for interest.
 They are defined in the London Code of Conduct ("The London Code") published by the Bank of England.
-Non specified investments Investments with a maturity exceeding a year Operational Boundary An indicator of the level day the authority expects during day to day treasury management activities Other Local Authority Debt Debt that is owed by one local authority to another local authority.
-Prudential Code A framework of policies and working practices to ensure • that local authorities' capital investment plans are • Short Term Borrowing that local authorities' capital investment plans are nation, municipal corporation etc regarded as transferable property Temporary borrowing Borrowing of money for a term of up to 364 days.
+Non specified investment Investments with a maturity exceeding a year Operational boundary An indicator of the level day the authority expects during day to day treasury management activities

+Other Local Authority Debt Debt that is owed by one local authority to another local authority.
+Prudential Code A framework of policies and working practices to ensure that local authorities' capital investment plans are affordable, prudent and sustainable.
+Short term borrowing Borrowing of money for a term of up to 364 days.
+Stock Subscribed capital of trading company, or public debt of nation, municipal corporation etc regarded as transferable property Temporary borrowing Borrowing of money for a term of up to 364 days.
 Treasury management The management of the local authority's cash flows, its borrowings and its investments, the management of associated risks, and the pursuit of the optimum performance or return consistent with those risks.
 Treasury Policy Statement A statement of key policies that an organisation follows in pursuit of effective treasury management, including borrowing limits and strategy.
 Variable debt This is money which has been borrowed at a variable interest rate, and as such is subject to interest rate changes.
 Unsupported borrowing Borrowing taken through the powers of the Prudential support for which the council will not receive any government funding